-Table 52: Siren and alarm settings
+Table 65: Siren and alarm settings

 Setting Default Description Panel sirens All sirens on All Sirens Off: This disables the siren for all alarm types, except for life safety devices, including any hardwired or wireless external sirens.
 All Sirens On: This enables the siren for all alarms.
 Installer/Test Mode: This disables the siren for all alarm types including any paired or hardwired external sirens for 30 minutes, then all sirens are re-enabled.
-1 Note: Sirens for life safety devices are not disabled.
-Fire verification Disabled When enabled, the panel requires two fire events from smoke detectors (one detector twice or two detectors once each).
-NOTE:Must be disabled for UL/cUL installations.
+Note: Self-contained sirens on life safety devices are not disabled.
+Fire verification Disabled when enabled, the panel requires two fire events from smoke detectors (one detector twice or two detectors once each).
+NOTE: Must be disabled for UL/cUL installations.
 Burglary alarm confirmation Disabled When enabled, a confirmed alarm requires two sequential burglary alarms within the Burglary Alarm Confirmation Timer window.
 NOTE: This setting is only available when EN Grade 2 is enabled.
 Burglary alarm confirmation timer 60 Amount of time (in minutes) used for Burglary Alarm Confirmation.
 Severe weather siren warning Enabled When enabled, the siren sounds when the system receives a severe weather alert.
 When disabled, the system uses a severe weather chime.
 Dialer delay 30 Amount of time (in seconds) before the alarm system attempts call to the central station after an alarm event is triggered.
 When SIA Limits enabled: 15 to 45 seconds.
 When SIA Limits disabled: 0 to 254 seconds Siren timeout 4 Program the amount of time before the siren stops sounding during an alarm event (4 minutes to 15 minutes).
 NOTE: For UL/cUL residential fire/burglary applications the minimum bell timeout shall be set to 5 min.
 For UL commercial burglary installations, minimum bell time out shall be set to 15 minutes.
 Water/Freeze/ Temperature Enabled When enabled, the siren sounds when a water or freeze detector is triggered.
 When disabled, the system emits a water tone.

-Table 52: Siren and alarm settings

-Setting Default Description PowerG smoke detector Fire When set to Fire Alarms Only, enrolled PowerG smoke siren Alarms detectors sound only during fire alarm events.
-When set Only to All Alarms , PowerG smoke detectors act as additional wireless sirens and sound during all alarm events.
+PowerG smoke detector siren Fire Alarms Only When set to Fire Alarms Only , enrolled PowerG smoke detectors sound only during fire alarm events.
+When set to All Alarms , PowerG smoke detectors act as additional wireless sirens and sound during all alarm events.
 Police panic Enabled Allows Police Panic to be enabled.
 Fire panic Enabled Allows Fire Panic to be enabled.

+Table 65: Siren and alarm settings

-Auxiliary panic Enabled Allows Auxiliary Panic to be enabled.
+Setting Default Description Auxiliary panic Enabled Allows Auxiliary Panic to be enabled.
 Audible siren for wireless Disabled When enabled and the system is armed, supervisory supervisory failures failures for non-emergency sensors are treated the same as a tamper and cause an alarm to be generated.